LennMass/unmeasured_confounding_checker/README.md

 ```

 Both learners agree, the placebo distribution is centered near zero, and the
-real effect sits in the extreme tail — all signs of a robust result.
+real effect sits in the extreme tail.

 ---